 This is truly one of the most innovative pieces of home workout equipment ever designed, and it is versatile, so you can keep incorporating new workouts over time.

 Revolution Home Gym

-The machine provides resistance without inertia, which eliminates the jerking motions associated with free weights, that sometimes cause injury.
+The machine provides resistance without inertia, eliminating the jerking motions associated with free weights that sometimes cause injury.
 While you still need to follow any instructions and guidance, the Revolution provides a more stable resistance training experience.

 This might be the closest workout experience to what you would find at the local gym, and with over 400 variations of 100 exercises, it is incredibly versatile.